hn-rg/BitMLx/README.md

 - `stack run` builds and runs the example app.
 This will write the output BitML contracts in the `output/` folder.
 - `stack test` runs unit tests.
 - `stack haddock --no-haddock-deps bitmlx --open` build the documentation and opens it in your web browser.
 Probably a good entry point!
+- `./BitMLx_pipeline.sh` executes the BitMLx pipline:
+  - Run the BitMLx compiler.
+  - Replace hash placeholders in racket-BitML contracts.
+  - Compile the racket-BitML contracts and store the outputs in new generated files with '.balzac' extension.

 ## About the Unit Tests